The 8 Best Teas For Soothing Anxiety

 Peppermint tea is an invigorating tea that helps to boost mood through its refreshing aroma and tingling flavor.
 This herb is used by Yogis and traditional medicine practitioners as a way to increase relaxation and improve mood.

 Animal studies have shown that peppermint tea may help modulate activities in the central and peripheral nervous system.
 The uplifting effects of this tea have been attributed to phenolic constituents including rosmarinic acid as well as menthol (6).

 How to Brew:

-Use 1 teaspoon of dried peppermint leaves or 2 teaspoons of fresh leaves for every cup of water.
+Use 1 tablespoon of dried peppermint leaves or 2 tablespoons of fresh leaves for every cup of water.
 You can also use other plants in the Mint family including chocolate mint and Nana mint—the type of mint used in Moroccan mint tea.
 To reap these benefits, use fresh or dried leaves rather than tea bags, which can contain filers and broken leaves without all the healthy compounds.

 Add the leaves to boiling water and steep for 3 to 5 minutes.
 Drink in the morning to add an energizing boost to your mood or throughout the day to uplift your spirits as needed.

 7. Valerian Root Tea

 Valerian root is one of the most calming herbs you can use to brew tea.
 Difficulty sleeping is one of the leading effects of anxiety and depression.
 Drinking this tea can help to calm nerves and make it easier to fall asleep and achieve restful sleep.